John Proctor (Salem witch trials): Aftermath

 In 1992, the Danvers Tercentennial Committee persuaded the Massachusetts House of Representatives to issue a resolution honoring "the courage and steadfastness of these condemned persons who adhered to truth when the legal, clerical, and political institutions failed them".
 While the document did list the names of all those not previously granted reversal of attainder, it only noted that these individuals were "worthy of remembrance and commemoration".

 After concerted efforts by a Salem schoolteacher named Paula Keene, and Representatives J. Michael Ruane and Paul Tirone et al, a proclamation of innocence for all the victims was finally signed by Governor Jane Swift on 31 October 2001.
 More than 300 years after the witch trials, all of its victims were finally exonerated of their supposed guilt.

-The Crucible
+In popular culture

 In The Crucible by Arthur Miller, a 1953 fictionalized version of the trials portrayed as a theatrical play, John Proctor is cast as the main character whose story is centered around his powerful and unrivaled position in the society and consequential wrongfully convicted fate.
-However, the storyline of the play diverges from his actual history in numerous ways, including:
+However, the storyline of the play diverges from his actual history in numerous ways.